Please link this guide if you use it as a reference for your own content

 Despite deceptively seeming like a minor influence in battle, Lisa’s Burst is rightfully a potent part of her kit, enabling even more Electro application, applying her 4th Ascension Passive’s debuff, and great AoE damage in general.

 Lisa’s Burst casts forth her Lightning Rose Lamp, dealing a touch of damage, and a field encircling it.
-Her Burst shoots a maximum of ~29 Arcs upon enemies within the field, with each Arc being further able to shoot 1-3 discharges/bolts with Lisa’s 4th Constellation if active.
+Her Burst shoots a maximum of ~29 Arcs upon entities within the field, with each Arc being further able to shoot 1-3 discharges/bolts with Lisa’s 4th Constellation if active.

 Her Burst constantly knocking back enemies is also a misconception as there are factors undisclosed that are necessary for this to occur.
 It will mostly depend on whether an enemy is airborne or not, as her Burst will only induce a knockback given they are airborne and not grounded.